How We Made the Site

 When the Web Team first started this project, they had almost no experience with performing the tasks that would become required in developing a web application on the scale of the Fairview website.
 Thus, the students taught themselves almost everything that needed to be done to make the new website a reality.
 As such, the team firmly believes that anyone who is interested in website development, regardless of prior experience or knowledge of programming, can learn enough in their free time to become a professional.
 There are no restrictions for joining the Web Team, only the willingness to learn new skills and the dedication to make the Fairview website as useful and user-friendly as possible.

-The Web Team is responsible for facilitating and maintaining the highly dynamic content on Fairview website, ensuring that all information displayed online is up-to-date and accurate.
-The team also uses a very powerful customer service and task management system to field, organize and quickly respond to inquiries, as well as address feature requests and fix bugs.
+The Web Team is responsible for facilitating and maintaining the highly dynamic content on the Fairview website, ensuring that all information displayed online is up-to-date and accurate.
+The team also uses Zendesk, a very powerful customer service and task management system to field, organize and quickly respond to inquiries, as well as address feature requests and fix bugs.

 Teachers, students and parent volunteers are now responsible for editing content all over the site, maintaining their own sites with content specific to their class, clubs, activities and sports using the user-friendly editing interface that the Web Team worked hard to perfect.